mohmdsh/NLP4Arabs/README.md

 # show the array of vectors
 vector_to_array = vector.toarray()
 ```
+* Print the sahpe
 ```python
 >>>print(vector_shape)
 (3, 20)
 ```

+* Print the vector to array
 ```python
 >>>print(vector_to_array)
 [[ 0.12909944  0.25819889  0.12909944  0.         -0.25819889 -0.25819889